hardening/UWAC/README.md

 * double buffering of window content: so that you can draw while a frame is beeing rendered by the compositor;
 * handle seats with keyboard, pointer (mouse) and touch devices.
-UWAC is multi-seat aware (even if most application may don't care);
+UWAC is multi-seat aware (even if most application may not care);
-* an event system that looks like the X11 one.
-With extra bonus that you will be notified when it's a good idea to update graphical content for a frame;
+* an event system that looks like the X11 one;
 * supports for XDG, fullscreen and IVI shells;

 # Dependencies